ovh/docs/pages/web/web-paas/configuration-routes/guide.en-au.md

 The YAML file is composed of a list of routes and their configuration.
 A route can either be an absolute URL or a URL template that looks like: `http://www.{default}/` or `https://{default}/blog` where `{default}` will be substituted by the default fully qualified domain name configured in the project.
 So if your default domain is `example.com`, these routes will be resolved to `http://www.example.com/` and `https://example.com/blog` in the master environment.

-$partner_full will also generate a domain for every active development environment.
+Web PaaS will also generate a domain for every active development environment.
 It will receive a domain name based on the region, project ID, branch name, and a per-environment random string.
 The domain name itself is not guaranteed stable, although the pattern is consistent.

 > [!primary]
-> $partner_full supports running multiple applications per environment.
+> Web PaaS supports running multiple applications per environment.
 The `.platform/routes.yaml` file defines how to route requests to different applications.
 >

 ## Route configuration